begedin/talk-slides/slides/weblica_2025_en.md

 * Few alternatives at the time

 Note:

-Using Payoneer was probably sketchy, but the options were limited, I didn't know better and even if I wanted to do something about it now, I don't have an account or any records.
-If I ever get a tax bill, I'll be happy to pay it, but it will be a few hundred euros at best.
+Using Payoneer was probably sketchy, but the options were limited at the time and I personally didn't know of any.

+I'm pretty sure I should've paid some taxes that I didn't, but I don't have an account or any records anymore, so all I can say is, if I ever get a tax bill, I'll be happy to pay it, but it will be a few hundred euros at best.

 ---